y-mitsui/fastKDE/README.md

 fastKDE
 =======

-C library of Kernel density estimation which was optimized by the original FGT and use Gauss function .
+C library of kernel density estimation which was optimized by the original FGT and use Gauss function .
 This library will significantly improve performance about KDE.But if you require strict calculation, You should not use this library.
 Because there is tiny error at the fast Gauss transform.
 ##Install
 (You require gmake and gcc.)